olhanahorna/VoI_cell_level/README.md

 # VoI_cell_level

 This repository contains the codebase for the manuscript:
-**"Evaluating the Value of Cell-Level Information in Multi-Objective Forest Planning"**
+**"Evaluating the value of cell-level information in multi-objective forest planning"**

 ---